alfonsoperez/alfonsoperez.github.io/_posts/2015-07-29-how-we-helped-a-social-network-get-funding.markdown

 {% endhighlight %}

 So basically if the name has something like an áccent, or an ñ, actually really common in spanish, I strip it, thus inserting "lvaro" instead of "Álvaro", resulting later in **a lot of bots** with weird names, duh.
 Let alone not getting the location from fakenamegenerator but creating my cursom random one out of an array, anyway.

 #### Religious Avatars

 This is the funniest part.
-Ok I'll say it!, it turns out that this social network, as every other cool social network has to have an avatar for their users, so let's register avatar for our users.
+Ok I'll say it!, this social network is "Religion-thened", and it turns out that, this social network, as every other cool social network has to have an avatar for their users, so let's register avatar for our users.

-As this social network in particular is Religion-themed, we want our bots to be religious as well.
+Of course now we want our bots to be religious as well.

 {% highlight php %}
 <?php